Related websites

 The IUD is put into your uterus through your cervix.
 The procedure takes a few minutes and may be painful.

-- Following the placement of an IUD into the uterus, you may have some cramps for a couple of hours and some spotting, which could last for up to two weeks.
+- Following the placement of an IUD into the uterus, you may have some cramps for a couple of hours and some spotting, which could last for up to 2 weeks.
 You may also have heavy periods.
 This is not as common with the hormone type of IUD (Mirena).

 - To reduce the risk of infection after the insertion, you should use sanitary pads (not tampons) for the first 48 hours, and do not have sex in that time.